tatianaportsova/DS/README.md

 Provides the strain needed based on users’ medical condition.
 Be as specific as possible; how does your app solve the problem?
 User is able to look up various strands, anonymously.
-Gives user the dosage, intake method, and intake schedule.
+Gives user the name of the strain, it’s type, description.
 What is the mission statement?
 Provides users with an easy to use resource to make informed decisions about medical cannabis consumption, as an alternative to pharmaceutical drugs.
 💡 Features

 ### What features are required for your minimum viable product?
-Use data from a Strain API
+Use data from the Kaggle Dataset
 Using machine learning in order to make recommendations Ability to save recommendations.
 Ability to create a user (to login).